Frequently Asked

 The best are very safe; the worst are essentially unsupervised playrooms.
 Look for published staff ratios, dedicated baby carers, and recognised qualifications.

 Three signals tell you a baby club is properly run.
-First, published staff-to-child ratios (1:2 or 1:3 for under-1s, 1:4 or 1:5 for toddlers).
+First, published staff-to-child ratios (1:2 or 1:3 for under 1s, 1:4 or 1:5 for toddlers).
 If they won't tell you the ratio in writing before you book, walk away.
-Second, dedicated baby carers, not just general kids-club staff rotated through the baby room.
-Third, recognised qualifications: Ofsted (UK), early-years certifications (NNEB, NVQ Level 3), or country-specific equivalents.
+Second, dedicated baby carers, not just general kids club staff rotated through the baby room.
+Third, recognised qualifications: early years certifications (NNEB, NVQ Level 3), or country specific equivalents.

 Red flags to watch for: a single "kids club" age range from 4 months to 12 years (means babies are minded by people optimised for older kids), no sleep room mentioned anywhere, "drop-in" availability without booking (means demand is low because the service is poor), or a kids club that's outsourced to an agency you can't name.